Huskyeder/stackato-doc/admin/server/configuration.rst

   (Cloud Foundry v2) Quota Plans are applied at the Organization level (i.e. members of an organizations share its quota).

-Quota definitions define limits for:
+Quota plans (called "quota definitions" in the API) define limits for:

 * physical memory (RAM) in MB
 * number of services